Manuals | June 1, 2012

 Small-scale farmers in developing countries depend heavily on their natural resources: water, soil and the broader ecosystem.
 They need to use these resources wisely so they can continue to produce crops and raise animals.

 This manual shows how field agents, extension workers and program managers can help farmers manage their natural resources.
-The seven lessons cover the following topics:
+The seven lessons, available in English, French and Spanish, cover the following topics:

 - Engaging the community